nsolanki0/muc1-kmer-diagnostics/README.md

 4. **Simulate sequencing reads and generate diploid-like samples.**
    See `data_generation/read_simulation/` and `data_generation/sample_generation/`.

-5. **Process the simulated reads.**
+5. **Filter the simulated reads.**
-   The resulting processed reads provide the input to the downstream analyses.
+   The resulting filtered reads for _MUC1_ provide the input to the downstream analyses.

 6. **Generate k-mer feature tables.**
    See `feature_generation/`.